Uganda 2025

 How I support this Team?

-The team will happily take letters to children from sponsoring families at Wellspring.
+In addition, the team will happily take letters to children from sponsoring families at Wellspring.

 What will the Team be doing?